-With a pause and a prayer, rescuers retrieve last of 6 killed in bridge collapse
+With a pause to pray, rescuers retrieve last of 6 killed in bridge collapse

 The victims

-Miami-Dade police have identified four of the people killed.
-The bodies of Rolando Fraga Hernandez; Oswald Gonzalez, 57; and Alberto Arias, 53, were pulled from the rubble on Saturday, authorities said.
-Navarro Brown was taken to a hospital earlier and died there.
+Miami-Dade police have identified five of the people killed in the collapse of the bridge, which was meant to connect the campus of Florida International University with a neighborhood that's home to 4,000 of its students.

-The family of FIU student Alexa Duran has said she was killed in the collapse, but police have not identified her as among the dead.

-The 18-year-old was driving under the bridge Thursday when it came crashing down.
-A friend traveling with Duran tried to pull her out.
+Alexa Duran, a Florida International student, was in a gray Toyota 4Runner that was extracted from underneath the rubble on Saturday afternoon.
+The 18-year-old was driving under the bridge Thursday when it came crashing down, and a friend traveling with Duran tried to pull her out but was unsuccessful.

-"My little girl was trapped in the car and couldn't get out," her father, Orlando Duran, told el Nuevo Herald.
+"My little girl was trapped in the car and couldn't get out," her father, Orlando Duran, told El Nuevo Herald, a sister newspaper to The Miami Herald.

+She graduated from Archbishop McCarthy High School in Southwest Ranches, Florida, in 2017, the school said on Facebook.

+Ecaudorian Foreign Minister Maria Fernanda Espinosa said on Twitter that Duran's father was Ecuadorian and that the country's Consulate is working to learn more about the accident and provide assistance to the family.

 Alexa Duran's sister, Dina, posted a tribute on Instagram.
 "Rest In Peace my sweet little sister.
 Words cannot describe how heavy my heart is.
 I would give anything to take your place and all of your pain," she said.